 Commonly Confused Words: Like vs. Such As

 Muhammad Ali vs. Joe Frazier.
 The Boston Red Sox vs. The New York Yankees.
 Like vs. such as.
 Some battles are just legendary.
-Others are about grammar, so let’s make this syntax showdown quick and painless, okay?
+Others are about grammar, so let’s make this syntax showdown quick and painless, OK?

 My husband hates it when I say “like.”
 In my defense, I’m an ’80s kid.
 The word “like” is firmly ingrained in my speech right alongside dialectical chestnuts such as “awesome,” rad,” and “totally tubular.”
 (Yep, sometimes I’m surprised he agreed to marry me, too.)

-Here’s the thing: “like” arguably has a place in informal speech.
+Here’s the thing: “Like” arguably has a place in informal speech.
 That’s how we talk; we pepper our speech with a “like” here, and an “um” there, and occasionally we drop a “you know,” or a “gag me with a spoon.”
 These words are part of verbal communication’s flow.

 The problem is, we also commonly use “like” in place of “such as” in our writing, and grammatically speaking, that’s the opposite of awesome and rad.
 It’s grody to the max.
 It’s a mistake — and it’s a super common one we don’t have to make.